demaniak/computationally-intense-cucumber/README.md

 If you would like to work on the source code, your IDE will seem upset until you introduce it to [lombok](https://projectlombok.org/).

 Installing it in your IDE will change your life.
+Trust me!